 Most Ventilated Waterproof Hiking Boots

-The all-terrain Talus XT GTX hiking shoes are a top pick for those seeking something that’s both waterproof and breathable.
+The all-terrain Vasque Breeze Waterproof GTX Insulated Hiking Boots are a top pick for those seeking something that’s both waterproof and breathable, and can stand the test of cold weather.
 The outer is made of GORE-TEX and waterproof Nubuck leather.
 The outsole is an exclusive Vibram Contact Grip with Megagrip Compound.

-These shoes offer users much in the way of versatility.
+These shoes offer users much in the way of versatility, but its insulation makes it especially geared towards colder hikes.
 As they say, “one pair for anywhere.”
 A caution, however: some wearers with wide feet report that the shoe fits quite narrow.

 For men, we prefer the Vasque Breeze AT GTX, Vasque's most versatile boot, designed for difficult and varied terrain.